Embracing technology provides a competitive edge for an airport

 By embracing technology, we also created MyTAG in 2017.
 This smart luggage tag notifies passengers through our mobile app ‘HKG My Flight’ when their bags are ready for pick-up at baggage reclaim belts, hence putting passengers at ease.

-At Airport IT & Security 2019, Chris Au Young will cover the single-token journey, baggage automation, use of robotics, transition to 5G and the introduction of autonomous vehicles in connection with customer service in his exclusive presentation.
+At Airport IT & Security 2019, Chris Au Young covered the single-token journey, baggage automation, use of robotics, transition to 5G and the introduction of autonomous vehicles in connection with customer service in his exclusive presentation.

 When an airport is building/expanding a new terminal, which technologies would you recommend they deploy?